h4n0sh1/DARC/README.md

 # DARC - Data Anonymisation and Re-identification Competition

+## Team Maryam, Nacir, Maxime, Othmane

+This Repository contains our collective input for the DARC Competition Project.

+The Original Documentation for the metrics used can be found below.

+## Original Documentation

 This Repository contains all source code for PETS Competition: DARC.
 More specifically it contains: